Detroit Style pizza

 And in 1925, Detroit had about 150,000 Italians.

-Most of those Italian emigrants originated from Liguria, Lombardy and Sicily… and here we go: Sicily is what I’m interested in when I talk about the Detroit style pizza.
+Most of those Italian emigrants originated from Liguria, Lombardy and Sicily… and here we go: Sicily is what I’m interested in when I talk about the Detroit style pizza, because this style is a reimagining of the Sicilian one.

 Deep dish, cheesy and high in carbs content: the perfect food for a city that was a major industrial centre and was offering lots of job opportunities.